Davante Adams Player Prop Bets for NFL Week 6 | Green Bay vs. Chicago 10/17/2021

 Recent Performances

-- In last week's matchup with the Bengals, Adams reeled in 11 passes for 206 yards (18.7 yards per catch) and scored one touchdown while being targeted 16 times.
+- Against the Bengals last week, Adams was targeted 16 times and totaled 206 yards on 11 receptions while scoring one touchdown.

-- Adams has racked up 402 yards over his last three outings (134.0 receiving yards per game) with two touchdowns, hauling in 29 balls on 45 targets.
+- Adams has 29 receptions (on 45 targets) for 402 yards and two touchdowns over his last three games, averaging 134.0 yards per game.

 Adams' Green Bay Teammates